 Mobile tickets behave exactly like paper tickets, and allow transferring between Metro buses only.
 To take advantage of other electronic transfers on Metro buses and other features, one should use ORCA, but it cannot be used to ride the Monorail.

 In addition to credit and debit cards, are there any other payment forms accepted for purchasing Transit GO Tickets?

 Currently only credit and debit cards are accepted as means of payment.
-Transit vouchers, Apple Pay and PayPal are not accepted at this time.
+Transit vouchers, Apple Pay, Google Pay and PayPal are not accepted at this time.